jvoyatz/Dev.Standards/team_meeting.md

 Discussion topics can be:
 * Conventions, either naming or something else
-* Approache
+* Approaches
-* Code Review
+* Code Reviews
 * Libraries
 * Testing

 How will each meeting end up?
-Each meeting should end with a solid decision on a certain topic, while the team makes a commitment with this decision.
+Each meeting should end up with a solid decision on a certain topic, while the team makes a commitment to.
-Apparently,this decision will not only stay on words but it will be written down on a document.
+Apparently,this decision will be written down on a document.

-We are not daydreaming!

-### The `Team Guide` Document
+### The Team's `Prodigy` Document

 Given a first templated found on a certain repo in our git host, after having finished a meeting, someone will be responsible to write the desicions taken in the meeting.